top of page

 Operational Goals:

-Increase Visibility (Dashboards & Reporting)
+1. Increase Visibility

-Create Consistency (Intake and Templates)
+2. Create Consistency

-Reduce Redundancies
+3. Reduce Redundancies

 Smartsheet Data Flow chart - Future.jpg